UCF/UCF-Degree-Search-Plugin/readme.txt

 NOTE: Nesting pages under any page that includes the angular degree search in WordPress is **strongly discouraged**.
 Doing so complicates the url routing the angular degree search performs.

 == Changelog ==

+= 0.8.6 =
+Bug Fixes:
+* Corrected bug where the search query was being double encoded before it was set as the input value on the form.

 = 0.8.5 =
 Accessibility: